I’m a student, teacher, writer, and artist.

 join me for a class

-Check out my current schedule and find more information about my group classes and workshops in Rincón, Puerto Rico.
+Find my current schedule along with more information about my group classes and workshops in Rincón, Puerto Rico.

 PRIVATE YOGA + THERAPEUTICS